smoradi/jzarinpal/README.txt

 </form>

-and you only receive authority code if success. and you have HTML status code for finding the cause of failure.
+and you only receive authority code if success. and you have HTTP status code for finding the cause of failure.

 One module of this application is serving RESTful resources(jzarinpal-server)